From the Free Range Childhood to the Pre-Professional Adolescence

 Has Saratoga… changed?

-It didn’t immediately occur to me that life in Saratoga had changed, but as the conversation progressed and I explained the prevalence of college counselors, divided community wide “discussions” on student stress, recent student suicides nearby, he said, “Man, if I have kids I’m moving to Montana.”
-While obviously a joke, there’s something about “Montana” that conjures some stereotypical yet foreign images of a worry-free kid running around and playing outside on a farm for the sake of just being a kid.
+It didn’t immediately occur to me that life in Saratoga had changed, but as I explained the concept of private college counselors, divided community-wide “discussions” on student stress, recent student suicides nearby, he said, “Man, if I have kids I’m moving to Montana.”
+I laughed uncomfortably, and the conversation moved on quickly.
+After the interview, I kept thinking about Montana: I pictured a stereotypical yet foreign image of a worry-free kid running around and playing outside on a farm for the sake of just being a kid.
 This got me thinking: why does this type of childhood seem foreign to us in the first place?

 The Old Days